ekrich/sbt-scripting/README.md

 call scala %~nx0 %*
 goto :eof
 ::!#
-object HelloWorld extends App {
+object HelloWorld {
+  def main(args: Array[String]): Unit = {
-  println("Hello, world! " + args.mkString(","))
+  	println("Hello, " + args.headOption.getOrElse("World") + "!")
+    println("Args: " + args.toList)
   }
+}
 ```

-Scala Scripts allow much of the same functionality as sbt scripts but you do not get the power of sbt and dependency management.
+Scala Scripts allow much of the same functionality as **sbt** scripts but you do not get the power of **sbt** and dependency management.
 This means that when you go to update/upgrade your script you must download the dependent jars and then package them with your script.

 ### Prerequisite for sbt Scripts